Primary Position Title: District Manager

 - Hold or be working towards a Management Qualification as a District Manager.

 - Satisfy Police and Working with Children checks as required by State Legislation.

-- Hold a First Aid Statement of Completion – “Provide Basic Emergency Life Support” (Theory only).
+- Hold (as a minimum) a First Aid Statement of Completion – “Provide Basic Emergency Life Support” (Theory only).

 - Accept the Girl Guides Australia Code of Conduct..